 A child of the Midwest with roots in folk music, a teenage belter who left school to tour with Lonnie & the Lugnutz, and later a veteran of the Los Angeles music scene, Lorraine Devon Wilke has virtually underscored her life with music.

 It was Los Angeles where she first gained notice as an up-and-coming singer/songwriter when her original band, DEVON.
 The “new wave/soul” band built a loyal following during the height of the 80s, playing the famed circuit from Madame Wong’s and FM Station to The Lingerie, Sasch, and The Palace.
-This was the memorable era of big hair, leather and lace, wild, raucous performances, and the sense of being part of a new movement: the MTV era, with its requisite clanging guitars, reedy keyboards, big hair, and outrageous costumes.
+This was the memorable era of big hair, leather and lace, wild, raucous performances, and the sense of being part of a new movement: the MTV era, with its requisite clanging guitars, reedy keyboards, and outrageous costumes.
 Writing, recording, and performing songs that were a distinctive mix of New Wave rock and soul, DEVON was an industry and club favorite, garnering regional and international recognition while working with such respected producers as the late Bob Shad of Mercury and Mainstream Records, Australian hitmaker Brian Cadd, and rock veterans Bob DeStocki and Craig Krampf, to name a few.

 By the late-80s, Devon Wilke was collaborating with Rod Stewart vets, Kevin Savigar and Jim Cregan, in a project called THIRD PERSON, during which time she worked with some of rock music’s best.
 Co-writing and recording songs that have appeared in numerous film soundtracks and performed around the world, she’s updated a few from this catalogue for her most recent project, Sixth & Third, including “Tender Mercy,” (CLICK to hear in its original recording).

 It was also during this time that Devon Wilke became a favorite session vocalist for production and publishing companies, cutting tracks for countless songwriters and jingle producers.
 Her vocals have been featured in commercials, industrials, television promos, film soundtracks, and TV theme songs.